DiantArts/CodingStyle/README.md

 ### Parameters
 When needed, use mutable references.
 Otherwise, always copy basic types and always pass objects by const references.

+### Copy and move idiom
+When always constructing a type, always take the parameter as copy and move it in the member variable.

 Namespaces
 ----------------------